 Get money for watching new TV pilots

-Unfortunately this one is just for American citizens who live outside of Vegas so I couldn’t take part.
+Unfortunately, this one is just for American citizens who live outside of Vegas so I couldn’t take part.
 But if you are American then you can get free money just for watching some TV pilots!
+Now that’s got to be on a list of top 10 things to do on the Las Vegas strip.

 To do so just sign up at the CBS Television City area in MGM Grand.
 Simply give your feedback and walk away with some money!
 They were paying $30 when we were there!